Misterio77/drupal-12factor/README.md

 If you want to persist the data outside the container, add a volume argument to `docker run`.
-You can either use a named volume: `-v drupal-data:/app/data`; or bind to a host directory: `-v ./data:/app/data`.
+You can either use a named volume: `-v drupal-data:/app/data`; or bind to a host directory: `-v ./data:/app/data` (for the latter, be sure to `mkdir -p data && chmod 777 data` so that the container user can write to it;
+rest assured, the files themselves won't be 777, just the parent dir).

 You can set up the site as usual; using either Drush (use `docker exec --latest -it drush`), through the web interface, or by copying your existing data.